On the $l$-adic cohomology of some $p$-adically uniformized Shimura varieties: Introduction

 Shortly after the first version of this paper, Mieda claimed that the Weight-Monodromy conjecture holds true for the general $p$-adically uniformized Shimura varieties studied here, i.e. $r$ is not necessary 1, and one can argue as in section 3 to prove the above theorem 1.1, cf. \cite{Mie}.
 In particular in corollary 1.3 $r$ can be an arbitrary positive integer.
 However, as the reader can see in this introduction, our general purpose is trying to prove results for as many cases as possible.
 Our theory of test functions developed in sections 4-6 by Scholze's method, will be used in \cite{Sh} in an essential way to prove results for some other Shimura varieties.

 We give an overview of the content of this article.
 In section 2 we introduce the $p$-adically uniformized Shimura varieties which we are interested in.
 In section 3 we deduce the cohomology of the Shimura varieties uniformized by one Drinfeld moduli spaces by using the results of Boyer and Dat.
 Then in section 4 we define the test functions $\phi_{\tau,h}$ by Scholze's method, and list their properties.
 Here we just state the facts since the arguments and proofs are the same as those in \cite{Sch3}.
-In section 5 we prove the vanishing property of these test function by global method, and establish the trace formula as a sum over the set of equivalent Kottwitz triples.
+In section 5 we prove the vanishing property of these test functions by global method, and establish the trace formula as a sum over the set of equivalent Kottwitz triples.
 In section 6 we use the formula for $H_\xi$ in the case $r=1$ proved in section 3 to deduce the character identity of the transfers $f_{\tau, h}$ of $\phi_{\tau,h}$.
 Finally in section 7 we deduce the theorem for the general case.
 Corollaries for the local (semisimple) zeta functions of Shimura varieties are stated.\\ \\ \textbf{Acknowledgments.} I would like to thank Peter Scholze sincerely, since without his encouragement and suggestions this work would not be finished.
+I want to thank Yoichi Mieda and Michael Rapoport for their useful remarks.
+I should also thank the referee for careful reading and valuable suggestions.
 This work started while the author was a postdoc at the Mathematical Institute of the University of Bonn, and was finished after the author moved to the University of Regensburg.
 This work was supported by the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' and the SFB 1085 ``Higher Invariants'' of the DFG.